 The project is the routine maintenance, including painting and repair of the dam gates.
 Phase 1 consisted of report development, including alternatives and life cycle costs.
 Phase 2 of the project analyzed the alternatives, and decided upon an Indefinite Delivery – Indefinite Quantity (IDIQ) acquisition strategy with maintenance performed on site.

 The basic objectives of the Levee Safety Program are to develop balanced and informed assessments of levees within the program; evaluate, prioritize and justify levee safety decisions; and recommend improvements to public safety associated with levee systems.
 The Corps created the National Levee Database, inventoried all levees in the program and improved inspection procedures.
 The Corps is developing a method to manage its levee systems and is reviewing and revising current levee-related policies and procedures.

-Lower Pool 10 Islands restoration project is a side channel/island complex located on the Iowa side of the Mississippi River navigation channel in Pool 10, about 1 mile upstream from Lock and Dam 10 in Guttenberg, Iowa.
-The proposed project goals include protecting and restoring island complexes in this 1,000 acre area that would restore and enhance quality habitat for native and desirable species by reducing suspended solid concentrations and reducing wind fetch.
+The Lower Pool 10 Islands are part of the Upper Mississippi River Restoration (UMRR) Program.
+The site is a 1,000-acre side channel and island complex located on the Iowa side of the Mississippi River navigation channel in Pool 10, about one mile upstream from Lock and Dam 10 in Guttenberg, Iowa.
+The site lies within the Upper Mississippi River National Wildlife and Fish Refuge.